rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 ## Steps 2-3: *generating mirror and proxy templates*

-AZPM CLI utility we created to help with refactoring generated all the proxy and mirror objects using config files and T-SQL templates.
+Our CLI utility (AZPM) generated all the proxy and mirror objects using config files and T-SQL templates.
 For example, to create an external table you have to include the full table definition with field names and their data types into the CREATE statement.
-AZPM completely automated the process by using templates and retrieving table definitions.
+AZPM completely automates the process by using templates and retrieving table definitions.

 The following is an example of a template for generating an external table: